ltgcgo/painted-palette/README.md

     * If you want to specify an **HTTP** proxy for it to connect, set both the `HTTP_PROXY` and `HTTPS_PROXY` environment variables before running.
 This will considered as a "system proxy" by the program.
 If you want to manage more than 30 accounts, go this route for the rest of your accounts.
 * Start your auto-guided painting adventure!

-Only **Deno** supports proxies.

 If upgrades are required, the script should able to download a new version automatically, and restart by itself to load the newer version.
+It can pretty much manage everything all by itself, unless something drastic happens.

 #### Windows
 * Download the comfort bundle (`deno_windows.zip`) from GitHub Releases.